Craniosacral Therapy — Sprains & Strains of Joints

 The ankle joint is formed by the tibia, fibula, calcaneus, and talus.
 These bones are held together by the deltoid ligament on the inside (medial aspect) of the foot, and the anterior and posterior talofibular ligament, as well as the calcanofibular ligament on the outside (lateral aspect) of the foot.
 These ligaments connect the lower (distal) ends of the tibia and fibula (lower leg bones) with the talus and calcaneus (foot bones).

 The upper (proximal) ends of the tibia and fibula connect with the femur, forming the knee joint.
 Thus a strain or sprain of the ankle also travels up to the knee.
 Moreover, the femur connects to the hip bones (pelvis), forming the hip joint.
 The pelvis articulates (connects) with the sacrum, which is the large triangular bone at the lower end of the spine, and the spine articulates with the head.
-Therefore, the original injury to the ankle may have ripple effects all the way up to the head via the spine. (click on picture for larger image)
+Therefore, the original injury to the ankle may have ripple effects all the way up to the head via the spine.

 Of course, such an ankle sprain or strain also impacts the other foot bones and joints through the various tendinous, ligamentous, and fascial connections, potentially causing foot pain and/or restrictions as well.

-The muscles that cross the ankle joint are shown in the picture.
 A sprain or strain of the ankle may pull the tibia out of alignment not only with the talus below but also with the femur above, making the knee unstable as well.

 The gastrocnemeus muscle crosses the ankle joint via the achilles tendon, and the knee joint in the back of the leg via its other attachments.
 The small popliteal muscle crosses the knee joint in the back of the leg.
-Thus, an ankle sprain or strain may cause posterior knee pain and/or misalignment of the knee joint. (click on pictures for larger image)
+Thus, an ankle sprain or strain may cause posterior knee pain and/or misalignment of the knee joint.

 The quadriceps muscles (quads) of the anterior thigh cross the knee joint in the front of the leg to attach to the tibia via the quadriceps tendon below the knee cap (patella), which is part of the tendon.
 An ankle sprain or strain will tug at the quadriceps tendon, which transmits the force up the thigh to the frontal (anterior) aspect of the hip bone, called the anterior inferior illiac spine (ASIS).

 Furthermore, the hamstring muscles of the posterior thigh attach to the tibia below the knee and the femur, as well as the seat bones (ischial tuberosities), which form the lower portion of the pelvis.
-Thus, an ankle strain or sprain may travel up the leg to the pelvis via the tendons of the muscles. (click on picture for larger image)
+Thus, an ankle strain or sprain may travel up the leg to the pelvis via the tendons of the muscles.

 Not to forget, we have muscles that let us pull the legs toward the midline (closing the legs, or crossing the legs).
 These are the adductor brevis, longus, and magnus muscles, as well as the pectineus, sartorius, and gracilis.
 Pain from an ankle strain may thus also travel up the inside of the thigh and into the pelvis, where most of these muscles have attachment sites as well.